yuptogun/dootong/README.md

 Your painkiller for writing DTOs in PHP.

-> "headache" is "두통" in Korean, which is Romanized into DooTOng.
+> "headache" in Korean is "두통", which is Romanized into DooTOng.

 ## Quick Start